mugetekin/fiji-stardist-pipeline/README.md

 # Fiji–StarDist Pipeline

-A modular **Python pipeline** for quantitative fluorescence microscopy image analysis — built around **StarDist** segmentation and extendable with plugins for organelle analysis, tracking, and custom metrics.
+A modular **Python pipeline** for quantitative fluorescence microscopy image analysis, built around **StarDist** segmentation and extendable with plugins for organelle analysis, tracking, and custom metrics.

 ---